Vietnamese clothing: Lý dynasty to Trần dynasty (1009–1400)

 After Northern Vietnam became independent from China, the Vietnamese elites both followed the Chinese fashions and created distinctive, but still heavily Chinese-influenced local Vietnamese styles.
 The Chinese style dress gradually spread to Vietnamese commoners and among the people who were living in the surrounding regions which was being formally ruled by the Vietnamese; however, the form of the commoner clothing were distinct from those worn by the elite class.
 Almost all male commoners of the Việt ethnic and ethnic minorities started to wear Chinese style trousers and shirts.

 Vietnamese wore a round neck costume, which was made from 4 parts of cloth called áo tứ điên.
 Both men and women wore it.
 There are also other types such as: áo tràng vạt (long-flap robe).
 The garments "áo" (áo is for the upper part of body) are below knee length, and round neck garments have buttons when the long-flap robe is tied to the right.

 Short hair or a shaven head was popular in Vietnam since the ancient period.
 Vietnamese men had shaven head or short hair during Trần dynasty.
-This can be seen in the painting "The Mahasattva Trúc Lâm Coming Out of the Mountains" which portrayed Emperor Trần Nhân Tông and his men during the Trần dynasty as well as the Chinese encyclopedia "Sancai Tuhui" from the 17th century.
+This can be seen in the painting "The Mahasattva Trúc Lâm Coming Out of the Mountains" which portrayed Emperor Trần Nhân Tông and his men during the Trần dynasty as well as the Chinese encyclopedia "Sancai Tuhui" from 17th century.
 The convention was popular until the Fourth Chinese domination of Vietnam.

 Hồ dynasty (1400–1407)

-In the 1400s, Emperor Lê Quý Ly wrote a poem to describe his country and his government to the Ming dynasty envoys, explaining shared cultural status between Đại Ngu and Ming by referring to the Han and Tang dynasties during a time when Đại Việt was a part of China, "You inquire about the state of affairs in Annan.
-Annan's customs are simple and pure.
+In 1400s, Emperor Lê Quý Ly wrote a poem to describe his country and his government to the Ming dynasty envoys, explaining shared cultural status between Đại Ngu and Ming by referring to the Han and Tang dynasties during a time when Đại Việt was a part of China, "You inquire about the state of affairs in Annan.
+Annan’s customs are simple and pure.
 Moreover, official clothing is according to the Tang system.
 The rites and music that control intercourse between the ruler and the officials are those of the Han [...]".